Introduction #

 Students must complete a WHS risk evaluation for activities planned during the project.
 This includes activities conducted at the ANU or the host site with separate risk assessments required for each case.

-If your project requires students to complete activities at your worksite or another non-ANU location, you should work with the students to complete a work health and safety assessment or induction, supervision and training as required.
+If your project requires students to complete activities at your worksite or another non-ANU location, you should work with the students to complete a work health and safety assessment or induction, supervision and training and access to personal protective equipment as required.
 Approval from the School may be required for higher-risk activities.

 Points of contact #